fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-03-15-singapore-PR.md

 Two primary ones:

-1. PRs are subject to Re-Entry Permit ([REP](https://www.ica.gov.sg/reside/PR/apply-REP)) requirements if they wish to leave Singapore for any length of time
+1. PRs are subject to Re-Entry Permit (REP) requirements if they wish to leave Singapore for any length of time

     REPs are required to re-enter Singapore.
 They expire every 5 years, so despite PR providing a path to stay in the country on paper, REP is what really determines whether you keep your Singapore PR.
 Renewal factors include whether you are paying taxes, working in Singapore etc. This ensures those with PR status are actually present in and contributing to Singapore.

 2. National service liability
-    The true bogeyman in the room. ‘[Male applicants](https://www.ica.gov.sg/reside/PR/apply) who are granted PR status as a Foreign Student or under their parents’ sponsorship are required to register for NS upon reaching 16½ years old and will be scheduled for enlistment at the earliest opportunity upon reaching 18 years old’.
+    The true bogeyman in the room.
+Male applicants who are granted PR status as a Foreign Student or under their parents’ sponsorship are required to register for NS upon reaching 16½ years old and will be scheduled for enlistment at the earliest opportunity upon reaching 18 years old’.
 Be it on a safety or best use of time standpoint, this is the main deterrent for applying to PR amongst my peer group.

 #### What are the factors of a successful PR applicant?